harrycresswell/hc/content/articles/why-are-you-in-business.md

 - What are you making better?
 - How are you helping your customer?

 Whatever it is you’re doing right now might well be what you believe in.
-If your business isn’t on the right track, then you might just need to re-evaluate your purpose.
+But if your business isn’t on the right track, for whatever reason, then you might just need to re-evaluate your purpose.

 The chances are your why is right in front of you.
 Staring you in the face.
 You just need to given it some thought.
 Maybe you just need to work on your alignment a bit.